TopOTheHourBot/TopOTheHourBot/README.md

 Either the density of emotes and scores wasn't high enough, or its message was dropped by the Twitch server - the latter being the much more common scenario.

-If you didn't already know: when a Twitch chat is moving quickly, messages will be served in "batches" - you might've noticed this yourself if you've ever seen a Twitch chat moving and stopping periodically.
+If you didn't already know: when a Twitch chat is moving quickly, messages will be served in batches - you might've noticed this yourself if you've ever seen a Twitch chat moving and stopping periodically.
 If you don't send a message while the chat is moving, your message is dropped by the Twitch servers to save on resources.
 This "drop" [can be seen on Chatterino](https://github.com/Chatterino/chatterino2/issues/1213), but not on the native Twitch web client.
 The native client "lies" to you by displaying your message on the screen when, in actuality, it may have never been sent.

 ### Are my messages kept somewhere?